jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/components.rst

   (https://github.com/jhu-saw/sawSensablePhantom): The Omni doesn't provide a gripper so when used with the default dVRK teleoperation, the jaws are ignored.
-The two buttons on the stylus can be used to emulated the dVRK for pedals for "operator present" and "clutch".
+The two buttons on the stylus can be used to emulate the dVRK foot pedals for "operator present" and "clutch".
 * ForceDimension haptic devices and Novint Falcon using *sawForceDimensionSDK* (https://github.com/jhu-saw/sawForceDimensionSDK): The ForceDimension devices offer different features based on the model.
   We only tested models with 7 degrees of freedom, i.e. position, orientation and gripper.
-If the orientation is motorized, it can be used like a da Vinci MTM and we can enforce that the MTM orientation matches the PSM orientation.
+If the orientation is motorized, it can be used like a da Vinci MTM, and we can enforce that the MTM orientation matches the PSM orientation.
 ForceDimension devices don't have buttons so we either have to use a USB foot pedal or the GUI for "operator present" and "clutch".
-The Novint Falcon is not as useful for real applications since it doesn't have a wrist but it can be used for simple demos and debugging.
+The Novint Falcon is not as useful for real applications since it doesn't have a wrist, but it can be used for simple demos and debugging.
 See example of configuration file ``jhu-dVRK-Si-demo/console-Novint-Falcon-PSM1-Teleop.json``